z390development/z390/README.txt

    lines and execution instruction trace for both assembler and zCOBOL.

-You can also run the demos from the z390 GUI command line which you can start by running `java -jar z390.jar` or by running bat\Z390.BAT on Windows | bash/z390 on Linux/MacOS
+You can also run the demos from the z390 GUI command line which you can start by running `java -jar z390.jar` or running bat\Z390.BAT on Windows | bash/z390 on Linux/MacOS

-For example start the GUI and enter the command:
+For example, start the GUI and enter the command:
 (Windows)     bat\asmlg demo\hello.mlc
-(Linux/MacOS) bash\asmlg demo\hello.mlc
+(Linux/MacOS) bash/asmlg demo/hello.mlc

 More information
 ----------------

-See more documentation on www.z390.info and history up to 2012 on www.z390.org Here is link to last z390 SHARE presentation Melvyn and I did together: http://z390.org/SHARE/SHARE_8194_z390_February_2008.pdf
+More documentation is available at http://www.z390.info Project history up to 2012 at http://www.z390.org

+Here is link to last z390 SHARE presentation Melvyn and I did together: http://z390.org/SHARE/SHARE_8194_z390_February_2008.pdf